minhhieu76qng/dsv-docs/docs/bitbucket.md

     ```bash
     cd /opt
     ```
-- Clone this repository to your machine: `git clone https://github.com/cvitter/mattermost-bitbucket-bridge.git`
+- Clone this repository to your computer: `git clone https://github.com/cvitter/mattermost-bitbucket-bridge.git`
-- Rename folder to `bitbucket-webhook`
+- Rename the folder to `bitbucket-webhook`
 - In **bitbucket-webhook** folder, make a copy of `config.sample`: `cp config.sample config.json`
-- Edit `config.json` to update the following fields as needed:
+- Edit `config.json` to update following fields as needed:
   - Application host address and port (generally debug should be left set to false).
     - host: 0.0.0.0
     - port: 8989